kvz/ratestate/README.md

 Ratestate is similar to Underscore's [debounce](http://underscorejs.org/#debounce), but it runs indefintely and assumes you want to update the state of different entities, but for all entities you are globally speed limited.
 For instance you might want to

  - Continously update 20 different `.json` files on S3, but your server/network only allows a few updates per second.
+The part of the program that sets the updates, should fire & forget, and not concern itself with environmental constraints like that.
  - Flush the current status of visitors to disk for caching, but throttle the total throughput as to not wear out your harddisk or cause high load.
  - Capture dominant colors from a video feed at 60 frames per second, and push those colors to Philips HUE lamps, but the combined throughput to them is capped by a rate-limiter on the central Bridge, allowing you to at most only pass through 30 colors per second total.